 Given the variety of the informational problems considered in these models, it is not surprising that the predicted effects of information sharing on the volume of lending are not identical across models.
-For instance, in the adverse selection model of Pagano and Jappelli (1993) the effect on lending is ambiguous, while it is positive in the hold-up model of Padilla and Pagano (1997).
+For instance, in the adverse selection model of Pagano and Jappelli (1993) the effect on lending is ambiguous, while it is positive in the hold-up model of Padilla and Pagano (1997) and in the multiple-bank lending model of Bennardo et al. (2007).
 The effect on lending also depends on the type of information being shared: in the model by Padilla and Pagano (2000), sharing only default information increases lending above the level reached when banks also share their data about borrowers' characteristics.
-Therefore, whether information sharing is associated or not with increased lending is left to the empirical evidence.
+Therefore, whether information sharing is associated with increased lending is left to the empirical evidence.